Anti-Virus Companies Become Wiser

 Anti-virus protection is important.
 But to get supreme protection, you have to pay for it.
 So if you want to worry free protection, it would be best to get the licensed version.
 Say goodbye to the freebies and of course the Trojans.

-Categories: IT Security Basics, Network Security, Spyware
+Filed Under: IT Security Basics, Network Security, Spyware Tagged With: anti-virus, security, software, updates, virus definition files

 Virus Catching is Harder than Actual Hunting